 Your actions matter.
 The choices we make each day ripple and impact community transmission and local risk level.
 Together, we can make it much more difficult for COVID-19 to spread by using a risk-based approach to make individual and community decisions about COVID-safety.
 As community transmission and risk levels increase, we must adjust our behaviours and increase the types of measures we use to protect ourselves.

 It is important to think ahead, understand risks for COVID-19, and be COVID-safe.
 As always, remember to be kind and respectful of the risk tolerance of those around you.

-Notice: Starting the week of June 13, 2022, the Weekly report will be published every Wednesday.
+The Weekly Report will be published every Wednesday.

 The report provides data on COVID-19 cases and the vaccination program in the Sudbury and Manitoulin districts, as well as additional context by comparing local data to other regions in Ontario.
 Specifically, the report includes information about:

 - cases over time and their characteristics

 - outbreaks and hospitalizations

 - vaccine administration over time: by regions, brand, dose, and by age group